-Other studies and surveys have documented the destructive effect of excessive regulation on the ability of community financial institutions to meet the needs of their customers.
 A 2014 working paper by the Mercatus Center at George Mason University surveyed "approximately 200 banks across 41 states with less than \$10 billion in assets each, serving mostly rural and small metropolitan markets."
 The authors found that approximately 90 percent of banks responding to the survey stated that compliance costs increased since the passage of Dodd-Frank, with all but a small minority reporting increases of more than 5 percent.
-The conclusion researchers drew from the study was that "Dodd-Frank has proved burdensome to small banks, and customers are seeing the effects of the increased regulatory burden through reduced product and service offerings as small banks rethink their lines of business and consider consolidation activity."
 The Mercatus Center paper also found that:

-- Small banks report having eliminated or planning to discontinue certain products and services as a result of Dodd-Frank. - Residential mortgages, mortgage servicing, home equity lines of credit, and overdraft protection are among the most likely products and services to be cut. - Nearly 64 percent of the banks surveyed anticipate making changes to the nature, mix, and volume of mortgage products and services as a result of new regulations. - Roughly 10 percent anticipate discontinuing residential mortgages due to Dodd-Frank and approximately 5 percent have already done so. - More than a quarter of respondents anticipate engaging in a merger or acquisition in the near future, which would reduce the number of small banks.175
+- Small banks report having eliminated or planning to discontinue certain products and services as a result of Dodd-Frank. - Residential mortgages, mortgage servicing, home equity lines of credit, and overdraft protection are among the most likely products and services to be cut. - Nearly 64 percent of the banks surveyed anticipate making changes to the nature, mix, and volume of mortgage products and services as a result of new regulations. - Roughly 10 percent anticipate discontinuing residential mortgages due to Dodd-Frank and approximately 5 percent have already done so. - More than a quarter of respondents anticipate engaging in a merger or acquisition in the near future, which would reduce the number of small banks.